Classic, traditional luxury river boat for four in Upper Burgundy

 Day 6, Friday: Vincelles to Auxerre

-Cruise to Auxerre, an historic cobble-stoned town and regional commercial hub.
-Visited by Joan of Arc and Napoleon it has a fascinating history and variety of architectural style.
+Visited by Joan of Arc and Napoleon it has a fascinating history and variety of architectural styles.
 This is the perfect place to shop for that last-minute souvenir and then enjoy a wide choice of dining choices for your last night on the Canal du Nivernais.

 Day 7, Saturday: Auxerre to Paris